 Historically, flood insurance was only offered by the NFIP.
 Although various insurance companies sold NFIP policies, the rates were standardized regardless of what company you purchased coverage from.
 However, within the last several years, private insurance companies have begun to sell and underwrite their own policies.
 Now, with more companies selling flood insurance, you can get several flood insurance quotes to compare coverage types and premiums, just like you can with homeowners insurance quotes.

 Risk Rating 2.0

-Starting in October 2021, FEMA is rolling out a redesigned NFIP rating strategy called Risk Rating 2.0.
+Starting in October 2021, FEMA began to roll out a redesigned NFIP rating strategy called Risk Rating 2.0.
 If you have a current NFIP policy or purchase an NFIP policy in the future, your premium will likely be impacted.

-Currently, flood rates are heavily determined by your home’s location within a floodplain and its elevation.
+Previously, flood rates were heavily determined by your home’s location within a floodplain and its elevation.
 Risk Rating 2.0 is designed to more accurately determine rates based on a variety of factors.
-The new rating system will include factors like flood frequency, the type of flood risk in a given area (storm surge, river overflow, heavy rainfall, etc.), distance to a water source, your home’s rebuilding cost and your property’s elevation.
+The new rating system includes factors like flood frequency, the type of flood risk in a given area (storm surge, river overflow, heavy rainfall, etc.), distance to a water source, your home’s rebuilding cost and your property’s elevation.
 The more varied rating factors are designed to help more accurately rate the risk of flooding at any given location.

-Risk Rating 2.0 is designed to help reduce the disparity between flood insurance costs for lower-valued homes and higher-valued homes.
-The new rating will begin on October 1, 2021 for new policies.
+Risk Rating 2.0 is designed to help reduce the disparity between flood insurance rates for lower-valued homes and higher-valued homes.
+The new rating began on October 1, 2021 for new policies.
 Existing policies will roll into the new rating system at their renewals on or after April 1, 2022.